end-4/dots-hyprland-wiki/src/content/docs/en/dev/inst-script.md

 layout: /src/layouts/autonum.astro
 sidebar:
   order: 20
-lastUpdated: 2025-10-16
+lastUpdated: 2025-10-19
 ---
 # Help wanted
 ## Support on each distro
-`./install.sh` detects the distro ID and try to use `./sdist/<DISTRO_ID>/install-deps.sh` for dependency installation if it exists.
+`./setup install` detects the distro ID and try to use `./sdist/<DISTRO_ID>/install-deps.sh` for dependency installation if it exists.

 **We need more scripts `sdist/<DISTRO_ID>/install-deps.sh`** to support specific distro using their system package manager.